Abhirup is currently a student in his 3rd year of his course for acquiring his B. Tech degree in Automobile Engineering.

 Bharat Stage 4 and Bharat Stage 6 are technically the Indian equivalents of the Euro 4 and Euro 6 emission norms.
-The Bharat Stage 4 emission norms were recently introduced in India taking effect from January 1st 2017.
-All vehicles to be registered after 1st April 2017 were mandated to meet Bharat Stage 4 emission norms.
+The Bharat Stage 4 emission norms were recently introduced in India, taking effect from January 1, 2017.
+All vehicles to be registered after April 1, 2017, were mandated to meet Bharat Stage 4 emission norms.

-The OM656 also uses a host of other innovative exhaust gas purification technologies such as a huge catalytic converter and a Selective Catalytic Converter (SCR) with an Adblue (Adblue is the market name for liquid urea) dosing tank.
-While the particulate filter trap reduces particulate emission by as much as 98%, the SCR system injects Adblue into the exhaust flow, which triggers a chemical redox reaction converting nasty NOx into harmless Nitrogen and Water.
+The OM656 also uses a host of other innovative exhaust gas purification technologies, such as a huge catalytic converter and a Selective Catalytic Converter (SCR) with an Adblue dosing tank.
+(Adblue is the market name for liquid urea.)
+While the particulate filter trap reduces particulate emission by as much as 98%, the SCR system injects Adblue into the exhaust flow, which triggers a chemical redox reaction, converting nasty NOx into harmless nitrogen and water.

-The injection of urea or Adblue has implications for the consumer who has to keep it topped up for the SCR to do its job seamlessly.
-Topping it ups as easy as filling coolant.
-The S350d has a 25 liter Adblue tank with a port next to the fuel filler port.
-Should the level of Adblue fall lower than safe limits, the car will show a warning and if the warning's ignored and the car is allowed to run out of Adblue, the car will automatically stop running until Adblue is topped up.
+The injection of urea, or Adblue, has implications for the consumer, who has to keep it topped up for the SCR to do its job seamlessly.
+Topping it up is as easy as filling coolant.
+The S350d has a 25-liter Adblue tank with a port next to the fuel filler port.
+Should the level of Adblue fall lower than safe limits, the car will show a warning.
+If the warning is ignored and the car is allowed to run out of Adblue, the car will automatically stop running until Adblue is topped up.

-All of these technologies and innovations implemented for a cleaner diesel car has made the 2018 Mercedes Benz S350d a mobile chemical factory, scrubbing the exhaust gases to make them as clean as possible!
+All of these technologies and innovations implemented for a cleaner diesel car have made the 2018 Mercedes-Benz S350d a mobile chemical factory, scrubbing the exhaust gases to make them as clean as possible!